 Crafting with fibres is a fun and innovative way to add a new dimension to your crafting projects.
 Whether you’re looking to create texture or a specific effect, experimenting with different kinds of fibres can lead to exciting new discoveries.
 Here are just a few great ways you can incorporate fibers into your next crafting project.

 In this blog post, I will be talking about a few of the various fibres you can use.
-In particular Plastic Fibre Tops (also known as Reprieve), Kids Mohair Curls and Sari Ribbons.
+In this post I'll talk about Coloured Wool, Plastic Fibre Tops (also known as Reprieve), Kids Mohair Curls and Sari Ribbons.

 We know that millions of plastic bottles go into landfill and oceans every year, Even though we re-cycle we don't know where the plastic ends up.
 In NSW many of the bottles are recycled and used to make car parts, clothing, shoes, and more.
 Some even end up being plastic bottles again.